mjb3/Discuit.jl/docs/src/models.md

 ## Latent Kermack-McKendrick models

 The next class of models extend the classic Kermack-McKendrick by accounting for an exposed state `E` between infection and the onset of infectiousness.
-For example, the susceptible-exposed-infectious `SEI` model;
+For example, the susceptible-exposed-infectious `SEI` model:

     Discuit.generate_model("SEI", [100, 1, 0])